kenneth-1203/2amrecords/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+## Features

+- [x] **Authentication**: User profile to keep track of orders and profile information (Firebase authentication)
+- [ ] **Storage**: Store all product images and relevant files (Firebase storage)
+- [ ] **Database**: Store all relevant products, categories, users information (Firebase firestore)
+- [ ] **Payment**: Integrate payment gateway for purchasing products (Stripe)
+- [ ] **Hosting**: Deploy and host application on Vercel
+- [ ] **Design**: Mobile responsive UI design
+- [ ] **Admin**: Create an admin panel for store configurations like adding new products or vice versa

+## Todo

+### Priority: HIGH
+- [ ] Setup dynamic routes and handle non-existent routes
+- [ ] Create UI for the rest of the pages
+- [x] Create user registration form
+- [x] Setup authentication with Firebase authentication
+- [ ] Create admin panel for creating new products, uploading images, etc
+- [ ] Handle user actions: add to card, checkout, save cart, adjustable quantity, etc
+- [ ] Integrate Stripe payment gateway
+- [ ] Setup testing environment for Firebase collections and Firebase storage
+### Priority: MEDIUM
+- [ ] Create user profile information (delivery status, track orders, pending orders, order history)
+- [ ] Ensure all components and pages are mobile-friendly
+- [ ] Change current product list UI (create custom slider or wrapper for the list of products)
+- [ ] Show similar products based on the categories attached to the product from product details page

+### Priority: LOW
+- [ ] Create feedback section where users can rate products and write comments